Strevia/phants-nomic/rules/rules.md

 10. Players may create additional features which they can add to their towers.
 When creating a feature, a player needs to specify: a name, a cost in blocks and/or points, and a unique effect.
 These features will be stored in appendix_T.md.

+11. Starting 24 hours after this rule is passed, every 24 hours thereafter is considered a new day.